Canadian Museum of History: Collections

 Other notable items in the museum's permanent collection includes a Contempra phone, the first telephone to be designed and manufactured in Canada; cough syrup from the 1918 influenza pandemic; the original plaster for Bill Reid's Spirit of Haida Gwaii; ten large heraldic sculptures known as The Queen's Beasts; and royal gown worn by Elizabeth II during her royal tours of Canada.
 The museum also contains a number of ice hockey artifacts, including game-used National Hockey League sticks, hockey cards, and the world's oldest existing ice hockey stick.
 The ice hockey stick dates back to the mid-1830s and was acquired by the museum in 2015 for $300,000.

 In addition to its permanent collection, the Canadian Museum of History also co-manages collections with other institutions.
 In July 1999, the museum entered an agreement with the Canadian Nursing Association (CNA), the Canadian War Museum, and the National Archives of Canada to create the Canadian Nursing History Collection.
 This collection includes over 9,000 photographs, 1,600 audiovisual materials, and over 35 m of textual records from the CNA, the Nursing Sisters Association of Canada, and the Helen Mussallem Collection.
 Approximately 950 documented artifacts from this collection are deposited at the Canadian Museum of History.
 Items from the collection at the Canadian Museum of History include 167 nurses' caps, dating from 1895 to 1983.
 In June 2005, the museum opened a temporary exhibition that focused on this collection.
+In 2021, the Canadian Museum of History entered into an agreement to house and maintain artifacts from Canada's Sports Hall of Fame.